Sathvika-g-29/Local-Rag-System/README.md

-# Local Hugging Face RAG Demo
+# Local Hugging Face RAG

 This project is a basic local RAG system using Streamlit, Hugging Face models, recursive chunking, broad document loading, caching, and a persistent ChromaDB vector database.